fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 15: Creating a Blank App (Xamarin Forms Portable)**

-Which result will be something as described in figure 16:
+In which the result will be something as described in figure 16:

 ![Xamarin Workshop - Figure 16](ImagesForGuides/figure16.png)